 Skip to main content

-MongoDB Sources FAQ for streamkap
+MongoDB Sources FAQ for Streamkap

 This FAQ focuses on using MongoDB as a source in streamkap, including general self-hosted setups and cloud variants (MongoDB Atlas, Amazon DocumentDB).
 Streamkap’s MongoDB connector provides real-time CDC with managed features like automatic scaling, UI setup, and ETL transformations.